nualagr/the-lord-of-the-rings-game/README.md

 *For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.*

+A ring **favicon**, displayed on the web brower's tab, allows the user to identify the website by sight.

+The **Title**, displayed on the web browser's tab at all times, clearly identifies the site as a *Lord of the Rings* themed memory game.

 **Opening Modal** - Outlines the rules of the game and explains what is needed in order to advance to the next level.